YLdz-SM/Cockroach-associated-Wolbachia/README.md

 > MLST_Wol_IQ_ML_CF.jplace: The final phylogenetic tree after Branche lenghth correction using FastTree and phylogenetic placement using the Apples software.
 This tree is the final version (https://itol.embl.de/tree/9116312116620381644353101) used in our article.

-# Infofiles created for iTOL's tree annotation
+# Inf-ofiles created for iTOL's tree annotation

 > Labels.txt: Tree label for RefMSA.fas.iqtree, CLFml.labelled_tree.newick and MLST_Wol_IQ_ML_CF.jplace tree files.